Examples of genres are:

 Know the expectations for the genre.
 The readers know the genre and they have expectations and if the story doesn’t meet their expectations, they’ll feel cheated.

-Write what you love.
-Don’t write what you think will sell, because if you do, there is a chance that it won’t be as passionate as something that you love would have been.
 Write what you love and are passionate about.
+Don’t write what you think will sell, because if you do, there is a chance that it won’t be as heartfelt as the story you want to write.